Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Conclusion

+We expect future studies to focus on exploring to what extent the aforementioned two regimes are generic and can be observed for time series pertaining to research areas as different as space weather and the trading of fiat and cryptocurrencies.
+Also, we expect software developments on the side of parallel computing with respect to the analysis of waiting times.

-For this work Gabriel Tiberiu Pan\u{a} was partly supported through the DANUBIUS-IP Horizon Europe project, Grant agreement ID: 101079778.
+\begin{acknowledgement} For this work, Gabriel Tiberiu Pan\u{a}, PhD student at University of Bucharest, was partly supported through the DANUBIUS-IP European project, Horizon Europe programme, Grant agreement ID: 101079778.
 The work of Alexandru Nicolin-\.{Z}aczek was supported through the Romanian Ministry of Research, Innovation and Digitalization under Romanian National Core Program LAPLAS VII --- contract no. 30N/2023.
-The data processing reported here was performed in the computing center of the Faculty of Physics of the University of Bucharest and the data center of the Institute of Space Science, M\u{a}gurele.
+The data processing reported here was performed in the computing center of the Faculty of Physics of the University of Bucharest and the data center of the Institute of Space Science -- Subsidiary of INFLPR, M\u{a}gurele, Romania. \end{acknowledgement}